Eugenius Warming: Plant systematics

-His early experience with vegetation in a tropical region was decisive for his future work.
+His early experience with vegetation in a tropical region later informed his research focus.
 His collections from Lagoa Santa, 2600 plant species, of which some 370 turned out to be new to science, were treated in a monumental 40-volume and 1400-page work, Symbolæ ad Floram Brasiliæ centralis cognoscendam.
 For this work, Warming farmed out plant families to more than fifty plant taxonomists, mainly in Europe.